 As a general rule, any foreigner intending to carry out an employment in Tunisia must obtain a work contract concluded with a Tunisian employer and hold a residence card stating the following: ’allowed to carry out a remunerated activity in Tunisia’.
 The work contract should be approved by the Labor Ministry.

-Tunisia has entered into a number of double taxation treaties with other countries to avoid double taxation and allow cooperation between Tunisia and overseas tax authorities in enforcing their respective tax laws.
+Tunisia has entered into a number of double taxation treaties with other countries/jurisdictions to avoid double taxation and allow cooperation between Tunisia and overseas tax authorities in enforcing their respective tax laws.
 As a general principle, the provisions of double tax treaties will override domestic rules.